 Duke, which rallied from a 20-point deficit to beat North Carolina State on Jan.
 23, opened the second half in a trapping press defense and went on a 14-7 run.

 They cut the UConn lead to 50-32 on a Krystal Thomas layup.
 But UConn responded with an 11-0 run, capped by a 3-pointer by Moore from the top of the key.

 The Huskies pushed the lead to 36 in the second half.

 Duke finished with just 19 field goals and shot just 28 percent from the floor.

 It was Moore's 134th game in double figures, tying a record set by Courtney Paris at Oklahoma.

-The Huskies' last home loss came in March 2007, a 55-47 defeat in the Big East Tournament championship game.
+The Huskies last home loss came in March, 2007, a 55-47 loss in the Big East Tournament championship game.
 The NCAA considers Big East and NCAA tournament games played at Gampel Pavilion and the XL Center as home games.